 About the VEP scheme

 4. The VEP Scheme was introduced to regulate the entry of foreign-registered cars and motorcycles into Singapore.
 Under the scheme, motorists of foreign-registered cars and motorcycles are required to pay the daily VEP fees for each day the vehicles are kept or used in Singapore.
 A vehicle’s entry/exit record is recorded when the Autopass card is inserted into the card reader installed at the immigration booths, and payment is deducted electronically from the card at the point of departure from Singapore.
-To minimize inconvenience, motorists are advised to ensure there is sufficient value in their Autopass cards when driving through the checkpoints.
+To minimise inconvenience, motorists are advised to ensure there is sufficient value in their Autopass cards when driving through the checkpoints.

 5. For normal weekdays outside Singapore’s June and December school holidays, VEP fees are charged from 2am to 5pm daily, except on Saturdays, Sundays and Singapore Public Holidays.
-During this period, there would be no VEP fee charged if the vehicles drive into Singapore after 5pm on a weekday and leave before 2am the following day.
+During this period, there will be no VEP fee charged if the vehicles drive into Singapore after 5pm on a weekday and leave before 2am the following day.
 VEP fees are not chargeable on Saturdays, Sundays and Singapore Public Holidays.

 6. In addition, under the 10 VEP-free days scheme, drivers of foreign-registered cars and motorcycles can drive into Singapore for a maximum of 10 weekdays per calendar year without having to pay the VEP fees.